A Dominant Strategy Truthful, Deterministic Multi-Armed Bandit Mechanism with Logarithmic Regret: Introduction

 \section{Introduction}

 Multi-armed bandit (MAB) algorithms \cite{Bubeck2012a} are now widely used to model and solve problems where decisions are required to be made sequentially at every time step and there is an \textit{exploration - exploitation} dilemma.
 This dilemma is the tradeoff that the planner faces in deciding whether to explore arms that may yield higher rewards in the future or exploit the arms that have already yielded high rewards in the past.
 If the rewards are generated from fixed distributions with unknown parameters, the setting goes by the name stochastic MAB \cite{Bubeck2012a}.
 Popular algorithms in the stochastic MAB setting include Upper Confidence Bound (UCB) based algorithms \cite{UCBAuer2002} and Thompson Sampling \cite{jmlrShipraThompson} based algorithms.
-These algorithms incur $O(\log T)$ regret where $T$ is the total number of rounds or time steps.
+These algorithms incur $O(\log T)$ regret where $T$ is the total number of time steps.
+MAB algorithms are well studied with several variants \cite{Kleinberg2010,Bubeck2012b,Kapoor2018,chen2013combinatorial} and applications \cite{Santiago2017,PadmanabhanIJCNN16,scott2010modern,dirkx2018optimizing}.